Dudley Senanayake: Return to politics

-Third term as Prime Minister
+Third term as prime minister

 Senanayake was able to form a government following the 1965 elections and served his longest term as prime minister from March 1965 to May 1970.
-He had narrowly missed an assassination attempt on 23 March 1965, when a bomb was thrown into Esmond Wickremesinghe house moments after Senanayake had left the premises while negotiations were underway to form a government.
+He had narrowly missed an assassination attempt on 23 March 1965 when a bomb was thrown into Esmond Wickremesinghe's house moments after Senanayake had left the premises while negotiations were underway to form a government.

 His government originally consisted of six other parties and included both Tamil and Sinhalese nationalists.
-Much of his term was carryout under a state of emergency (since January 1966) due to sporadic occurrences of communal violence, however Senanayake was able to control these effectively and was able to give Tamil language official status in Tamil speaking areas, which became step closer to address the grievances of the Tamil community on language after S.W.R.D.
-Bandaranaike had replaced Sinhalese as the official language replacing English.
-He established the Poya holiday, the day of Buddhist sabbath and rendered formal recognition for the Mahanayaka theros.
+Much of his term was carried out under a state of emergency (since January 1966) due to sporadic occurrences of communal violence, however Senanayake was able to control these effectively and was able to give Tamil language official status in Tamil speaking areas, which became a step closer to address the grievances of the Tamil community on language after S.W.R.D.
+Bandaranaike had made Sinhalese the official language replacing English.
+He established the Poya holiday, the day of Buddhist sabbath, and rendered formal recognition for the Mahanayaka theros.
 He established a University for Bhikkus in Anuradhapura.
 He undertook many educational reforms, expanding vocation education by setting up the Ceylon College of Technology, Katubedda in 1966 and six Junior University Colleges in 1969.

-In 1966, his government claimed an attempted coup d'état and the commander of the army and several military personnel were arrested.
-They were later acquitted of a plot to overthrow the legally elected government, which greatly discredited the Senanayake administration along with the bribery trail of Dr Mackie Ratwatte, brother and former personal secretary of Sirimavo Bandaranaike.
+In 1966, his government claimed an attempted coup d'état was occurring and the commander of the army and several military personnel were arrested.
+They were later acquitted of a plot to overthrow the legally elected government, which greatly discredited the Senanayake administration, along with the bribery trail of Dr. Mackie Ratwatte, brother and former personal secretary of Sirimavo Bandaranaike.

-He paid a private visit to the United States for treatment at Walter Reed Hospital, during which he met President Lyndon Johnson, who informed no large scale aid would be provided by the United States to Ceylon.
-He stopped off at London, but was forced to return to Ceylon following rumors of his impending death.
+He paid a private visit to the United States for treatment at Walter Reed Hospital, during which time he met President Lyndon Johnson, who informed him that no large-scale aid would be provided by the United States to Ceylon.
+He stopped off at London but was forced to return to Ceylon following rumors of his impending death.

 His government has been credited with restoring the Sri Lankan economy.
-He initiated planning for the most ambitious construction projects in Sri Lanka, the Mahaweli Development programme.
-His administration initiated the expansion of the tourist industry which in later years became a major source of foreign exchange and employment in Sri Lanka.
+He initiated planning for the most ambitious construction projects in Sri Lanka, that of the Mahaweli Development programme.
+His administration initiated the expansion of the tourist industry, which in later years became a major source of foreign exchange and employment in Sri Lanka.
 However, he and his allies were defeated in the 1970 elections.